Authentica Learning

 4 part NPs – pre-modification can be adjectives or other nouns

-4 part NPs – post-modification can be prepositional phrases, that- phrases, relative pronoun-lead clauses)
+4 part NPs – post-modification can be prepositional phrases, that- phrases, relative pronoun-lead clauses

-embedded clauses
+embedded clauses & subordination

 Movement rules – yes/no questions vs Wh- questions, helping verbs, negation